rileytwo/QLColorCode/README.md

 **Original project:** <http://code.google.com/p/qlcolorcode/>

-This is a Quick Look plugin that renders source code with syntax highlighting, using the [Highlight library](http://www.andre-simon.de).
+This is a Quick Look plug-in that renders source code with syntax highlighting, using the [Highlight library](http://www.andre-simon.de).

-To install Highlight, [download the library manualy](http://www.andre-simon.de/zip/download.php), or use homebrew `brew install highlight`
+To install Highlight, [download the library manually](http://www.andre-simon.de/zip/download.php), or use Homebrew `brew install highlight`

-To install the plugin, just drag it to `~/Library/QuickLook`.
+To install the plug-in, just drag it to `~/Library/QuickLook`.
 You may need to create that folder if it doesn't already exist.

-Alternative, if you use [Homebrew-Cask](https://github.com/caskroom/homebrew-cask), install with `brew cask install qlcolorcode`.
+Alternative, if you use [Homebrew Cask](https://github.com/caskroom/homebrew-cask), install with `brew cask install qlcolorcode`.

 ## Settings
 If you want to configure `QLColorCode`, there are several `defaults` commands that could be useful:

 Setting the text encoding (default is `UTF-8`).
 Two settings are required.
 The first sets Highlight's encoding, the second sets Webkit's:

     defaults write org.n8gray.QLColorCode textEncoding UTF-16
     defaults write org.n8gray.QLColorCode webkitTextEncoding UTF-16